BeyondQuality/beyondquality/research/public_speaking.md

 @maaretp: At least you did not have to pay full price to attend if you deliver a talk.

 @bischoffdev: Let's not forget that as a conference speaker you not only get to visit conferences for free, but you also make a lot of new friends there.

+@KariKakkonen: It is a way to attend more conferences, and thus learn and network more effectively.

 ---